These articles cover a wide range of subjects, from the most basic aspects of diabetes care to the nitty-gritty specifics.

 Diabetes raises the risk of gum disease and other dental problems, and gum disease or oral surgery can make blood glucose more difficult to control.
 For tips on taking good care of your teeth and gums and preventing problems, check out the articles below.

 For years you’ve visited the same dental office for your regular cleanings and the occasional cavity.
-You’ve had few complaints about your care—certainly none big enough to merit changing dentists.
-But recently you’ve moved…
+You’ve had few complaints about your care, but recently you’ve moved.
+You know that finding a good dental team is important, so how do you begin the search?
+What do you look for in a dentist and dental hygienist?

 A healthy mouth is essential for healthy living.
 The mouth is where digestion begins when chewing mixes food with saliva.
 A healthy mouth is also important for communication and social interaction, and overall personal appearance is dramatically affected by one’s smile.
 Everyone needs to pay attention to oral health.
 This is particularly true for people living with diabetes…